 Otherwise, the Thiessen crop continues to look very good!
 As we wrote in previous reports, at this point the Thiessens can only sit back and wait for the corn to get ready for harvest.
 Insects should no longer be of major concern, as the corn has progressed through its more vulnerable stages, although the fields will be subject to regular inspection and prompt remedial spraying.
 The ears are drying nicely, kernels are getting hard.
-Harvest should be in the last week of September.
-One spray application of Tordon was applied early this week for vines that are starting to show up and will be a problem for harvesting if not addressed.
+A moisture test was done on several ears and the moisture averaged at 34%.
+Bear in mind that we have had almost continuous rain for the last few weeks and this will affect the moisture reading.
+Harvest should be in the latter part of the last week of September.
+One spray application of Tordon was applied several weeks ago for vines that are starting to show up and will be a problem for harvesting if not addressed.
 On inspection yesterday the vines were drying up very nicely.